What is Bitcoin?

-What is Bitcoin?
-Bitcoin was the first decentralized digital currency based on the blockchain technology.
+was the first decentralized digital currency based on blockchain technology.
 It was created in 2008 by an anonymous programmer known as Satoshi Nakamoto, who released the white paper in a cryptography mailing list and later open sourced the software that implements the protocol.

 What are the features of Bitcoin?

-Store Of Value Bitcoin, unlike other cryptocurrencies is considered as a store of value and is said to be the next global reserve currency in years to come.
+Bitcoin, unlike other cryptocurrencies is considered as a store of value and could arguably become the next global reserve currency.

-Gateway To Digital Currency World Bitcoin is considered as gateway to the cryptocurrencies world, based on its based status being the originator and first successful experiment on digital currency.
+Bitcoin is considered as the gateway to the cryptocurrency world, based on its status as the first successful digital currency experiment.

 Some Key Terms